 Local educators invited to apply for Appalachian Writing Project’s Invitational Summer Institute

-The Appalachian Writing Project of the Center for Teaching Excellence at The University of Virginia’s College at Wise is accepting applications for the 2010 Invitational Summer Institute to be held on campus June 21 through July 15 from 9 a.m. to 3 p.m. daily.
+The Appalachian Writing Project of the Center for Teaching Excellence at The University of Virginia’s College at Wise will be accepting applications for the 2011 Invitational Summer Institute to be held on campus.

 Teachers, guidance counselors, and administrators who have current licenses and are currently employed in a school division are eligible to apply.
 Teachers in the areas of science, math and history are especially encouraged to apply, though applicants in all subject areas will be considered.
-Applications will be accepted through the first week of February.
+Applications continue to be accepted.

 Outstanding applicants are invited to the ISI to continue research in writing pedagogy, engage in creative and professional writing and collaborate with other teachers.
 Benefits include valuable resource materials and a choice of either graduate credit or a stipend.
 Graduates will become Teacher Consultants with the AWP, trained to provide in-service workshops in their respective subject areas.